 Minimal Material

-The following is a minimal material for angiofe.
-This will not set the fiber direction, or any direction, so all segments will grow the same direction for the entire time this runs.
-This is just enough stuff in the material to get the plugin to run.
-Consider using this if you are encountering errors and are unsure what your angio material is missing.
+The following is a minimal material for AngioFE.
+This will not set the fiber direction or any direction, so all segments will grow the same direction for the entire time this runs.
+This example contains the minimum specification for the plugin to run.
+Refer to this example if you are encountering errors and are unsure what your angio material is missing.

 <?xml version="1.0" encoding="ISO-8859-1"?>

 <febio_spec version="2.5">